ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/osa5.md

 Agile methodologies are the primary approach for 39 percent of responding developers, making Agile development the dominant methodology in North America.
 Waterfall development, is the primary methodology of 16.5 percent of respondents (2010) http://visualstudiomagazine.com/articles/2010/03/01/developers-mix-and -match-agile-approaches.aspx

-HP:n vuonna 2015 tekemä tutkimus julistaa ”Agile is the new normal” Tutkimuksessa 601 vastaajaa
+HP:n vuonna 2015 tekemä tutkimus julistaa "Agile is the new normal" Tutkimuksessa 601 vastaajaa

 Miten laajalti Agilea käytetään HP:n tutkimus ei määrittele kovin hyvin käsitteitä